There is so (so) much pulling at women every day.

 And as much as I wish watching funny videos of kittens would help us become full time artists or start selling our art and bringing in extra income…the truth is: the only way for us to get to that future artist self we daydream about is to get to the art on a regular basis and start working now.

 And that’s exactly what I help creative folks like artists and writers do.
-I work with smart, passionate, creative women who are feeling stuck, get to the art on a regular basis.
-You will see yourself blossom and your creative habits become a joy rather than a chore.
+I work with smart, passionate, creative women who are feeling stuck, get to the art on a regular basis and grow their business into one that supports them with ease.
 By wearing the hats of mentor, therapist, productivity guru, planner, cheerleader, and accountability partner I basically become the shortcut to becoming a successful, working artist.

 Put another way, I become your art career bestie.